hcoles/pitest-site/quickstart/maven.markdown

 ### timestampedReports

-By default PIT will create a date and time stamped folder for each output each it runs.
-This can make automation difficult, so the behaviour can be suppressed by setting timestampedReports to false.
+When set to true, PIT will create a date and time stamped folder for each output each time it runs.

-Defaults to true.
+Defaults to false.

 ### mutationThreshold